CodeGlassDotIO/Docs/_docs/LicenseTypes/CommunityLicense.md

 ## Concurrent installations
 1

-## Concurrent software users
+## Multiple Users
-No (1), the software can be used solely by the authorized person.
+No, the software can be used solely by the authorized person.

+## Concurrent Use
+No.

+We have to pay our license provider for this feature, so we can't provide it for free.

 {% include LicenseTypes/ConcurrentSoftwareUsersExplaination.md %}
 {% include LicenseTypes/DeviceDeactivationNote.md %}